sarracini/Word-Frequency-Counter/README.md

 # Word Frequency Counter

 Several C programs to process text documents.
 The programs will count the frequency of every distinct word in a text document and print out the top 3 most frequent words for each provided text document.
 User can input more than one file at a time to be processed.

+- ```rvw.c``` does word counting sequentially in the main process, printing results one after the other for each data set.
+- ```process.c``` does word counting concurrently using multiple processes, creating a new child process per data set.
+- ```thread.c``` does word counting concurrently using multiple threads, creating one new pthread per data set.

 ## Build